xeome/notes_old/_notes/Unevictable LRU Infrastructure.md

 tags: #linux
 toc: true
 season: summer
-date updated: 2022-08-16 23:59
+date updated: 2022-08-17 00:10
 ---

 Links: [[Linux]], [[Zram]]

-(This page is paraphrased from kernel documentation but attempted to shorten & make it easier to understand)
+(This page is paraphrased from kernel documentation attempting to shorten & make it easier to understand)

 # Unevictable LRU Infrastructure